Costa Daurada Self Guided Road Cycling Tour

 The wine cooperative is one of the biggest wine producers in the area and although it is located in El Priorat, its wines are all DO Montsant wines.
 From El Masroig, you will travel through the Montsant DO (similar to the French appellation controlee), even though you are in El Priorat.
 You will pass by Capçanes (producers of Kosher wine) and Marçà, before eventually arriving in Falset, capital of El Priorat and home to one of the most significant cathedrals of wine.

-Thursday Ride: Falset to Cambrils
+Ride 5: Falset to Cambrils

 Leaving Falset and heading back to Cambrils, you will first have a very pleasant 4-km climb to the Coll de Porrera pass and then the descent to the village of Porrera, followed by another climb up to the Teixeta pass – almost certainly one of the most popular colls with cyclists in the province of Tarragona.